-The Best Resume, LinkedIn, and Interview Tips To Help You Rise To the Top
+The Best Resume, LinkedIn, and Interview Tips To Help You Rise To the Top by Isabella Johnston

 When it comes to getting ready for the job hunt, you want to be sure to want to put your best foot forward.
 Kind of like dating!
-Check out my blog article about the job search is like dating here, if you want to really think about how you should rethink your job search.
+Check out my blog article about how a job search is like dating here, if you want to really think about how you should rethink your job search.

 Back to the job search – from your resume, LinkedIn profile, and preparing for the interview – be sure to take a critical eye and keep it up to date.
 Your resume and LinkedIn should be mirror images of your job history.
 The other social channels, well make sure you keep what should be private kept private.
 Censor offensive language, over sharing information about your personal life, and keep a Rated G approach to what you share.
-You can get a point across without being over bearing.
+You can get a point across without being overbearing.

 Let’s start with your resume.
 This is the opportunity to stand out among all the other hundreds of applicants for the position you are applying.
 It should speak to your knowledge, expertise, and value you bring to the role.
 As a career coach who's reviewed thousands of resumes and served in various hiring capacities, I've learned the do's and don'ts of how to make a resume stand out.
 Here are eight resume tips: